 Local Government elections take place every second year on the third Saturday in October, with approximately half the Council retiring at each election.
-Retiring Council members are eligible for re-election.
-After each election, Elected Members select a Shire President and Deputy Shire President amongst themselves.
+Retiring Council members are eligible for reelection.
+After each election, Elected Members elect a Shire President and Deputy Shire President amongst themselves.

-More information relating to your elected members can be found on the Shire of York website at www.york.wa.qov.au.
+More information relating to your elected members can be found on the Shire of York website at www.york.wa.gov.au.